Accessibility Resource Center

 Although the choice is ultimately yours, we recommend applying for services and utilizing the accommodations you qualify for so that course material is fully accessible to you.
 If you choose not to use or opt not to implement the accommodations you qualified for, be aware that, should you change your mind, your accommodations are not retroactive.
 In other words, we cannot ask your professors to let you 鈥渞e-do鈥 course material such as tests or assignments.

-Students should be advised that no official national, state, or similar registry for emotional support animals (ESAs) exists.
-However, if the Accessibility Resource Center (ARC) approves ESAs as a reasonable accommodation, they can be permitted on campus.
+Students should be advised that no official national, state or similar registry for emotional support animals (ESAs) exists.
+However, if ARC approves ESAs as a reasonable accommodation, they can be permitted on campus.

 Students should exercise caution when securing the necessary documentation for an ESA on campus.
 Guidance from the Department of Housing and Urban Development in January 2020 notes: